ArafatTheGoldenBoy/dynamic-brake-state/README.md

     - Full braking when the “gate” is hit.
     - Approach modulation when still outside the strict safety distance.
   - PI‑shaped brake control tracking desired deceleration.
+  - Lead obstacles are tracked with a constant-velocity Kalman filter + IoU gating so the same target persists across frames instead of reselecting the nearest detection each loop.
   - Hold states for `red_light`, `stop_sign`, and generic `obstacle` with:
     - Debounce / wait timers.
     - Throttle “kick” on release to overcome static friction.